⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 Given the limitations of CTF challenges and the inconsistency of vendor-specific CVE discoveries, a natural question emerges: why not curate a comprehensive, standardized benchmark of CVEs that buyers can use to compare AI security tools?

-Public CVE benchmarks can be gamed.
+Well, public CVE benchmarks can be gamed.
 LLMs memorize solutions, training data gets polluted, and there's no way to guarantee a vendor didn't optimize their system with scaffolding tailored specifically for great performance on that particular benchmark.

 What Practical Evaluation Looks Like